abdulahaddf/book-verse-client/README.md

 - Enhancing user interactions, we've integrated a communication system between buyers and sellers.
 - Users can communicate directly with sellers to inquire about book details or negotiate terms.
+- User will be able to chat with old seller directly through our platform.
 - This feature fosters a vibrant and engaged book-selling community.
 ### Multiple Payment Systems: